In Search of the Canonical Harmony for 12-TET: The Case , The ``Wide Thirds'' System

 \subsubsection{Topological Decomposition}

-The coloring in Figure \ref{fig:levi_full} makes the fundamental property of the system immediately visible.
+The coloring in Figure \ref{fig:levi_delta3_full} makes the fundamental property of the system immediately visible.
 Although constructed as a single harmonic system, the graph naturally separates into two disjoint, non-intersecting subgraphs.

-The blue path traces a closed cycle involving only the chords with even roots (for $D$) and their associated minors.
-The red path traces a similar cycle for the odd roots.
+The blue path traces a closed cycle involving only the chords with even roots ($M_{2k}, m_{2k}$).
+The red path traces a similar cycle for the odd roots ($M_{2k+1}, m_{2k+1}$).
 No blue edge ever meets a red edge.

-\begin{theorem}[Topological Decomposition] The 10-TET Tonnetz for the solution $(t=4, s=3)$ is isomorphic to the Levi graph of a $(10_2)$ configuration, which decomposes into two disjoint Levi graphs of $(5_2)$ configurations (cycles of length 10). \end{theorem}
+\begin{theorem}[Topological Decomposition] The 12-TET Tonnetz for the solution $(t=5, s=2)$ is isomorphic to the Levi graph of a $(12_2)$ configuration, which decomposes into two disjoint cycles of length 12. \end{theorem}

+This means the harmonic Universe of the $\Delta=3$ system consists of two parallel ``harmonic realities'' that never intersect.
+One reality consists exclusively of the chords rooted on the Whole-Tone scale starting on C (0, 2, 4...), and the other on the Whole-Tone scale starting on C$^\sharp$ (1, 3, 5...).

-This means the harmonic Universe of $(4,3)$ solution 10-TET consists of two parallel "harmonic realities" that never intersect.
-Geometrically, the second graph is a perfect copy of the first, rotated by an angle of $\pi/10$ (one step in the circular arrangement).
-We display the separated components below, preserving their original geometric positions from Figure \ref{fig:levi_full} to highlight the rotation.
+Geometrically, the second graph is a perfect copy of the first, rotated by an angle of $\pi/12$ ($15^\circ$, one step in the circular arrangement).
+We display the separated components in Figure \ref{fig:levi_delta3_split}, preserving their original geometric positions to highlight the rotation.

-\section{The Functional Perspective: Restoring Connectivity in 3D}
+\subsection{The Functional Perspective: Restoring Connectivity in 3D}

-Our analysis of ``modal degeneracy'' in Theorem 1 relied on a strict set-theoretical perspective: since the pitch-class sets of $D_r$ and $M_{r+7}$ are identical, we treated them as the same vertex in the Tonnetz.
-This reduced the graph valence to 2 and caused the topological splitting described in Section 7.
+Our analysis of ``modal degeneracy'' in Theorem 2 relied on a strict set-theoretical perspective: since the pitch-class sets of $M_k$ and $m_{k+5}$ are identical, we treated them as the same vertex in the Tonnetz.
+This reduced the graph valence to 2 and caused the topological splitting described in Section 6.4.

 However, from a functional (Riemannian) perspective, a chord is defined not just by its pitch content, but by its root.
-In this view, the major triad $D_0 = \{0, 4, 7\}$ rooted at 0 is distinct from the minor triad $M_7 = \{7, 0, 4\}$ rooted at 7, despite comprising the same notes.
-The ``Relative'' transformation ($R$) is no longer an identity map, but a bijection -- \emph{a wormhole} -- mapping a chord from the ``even universe'' to the ``odd universe'' (since $r$ and $r+7$ have opposite parity).
+In this view, the Major chord $M_0 = \{0, 5, 7\}$ rooted at 0 ($Csus4$) is distinct from the Minor chord $m_5 = \{5, 7, 0\}$ rooted at 5 ($Fsus2$), despite comprising the same notes.
+The ``Leading-Tone'' transformation ($L$) is no longer an identity map, but a bijection -- \emph{a wormhole} -- mapping a chord from the ``Even Universe'' to the ``Odd Universe'' (since $k$ and $k+5$ have opposite parity).